 Welcome to the EBRPL Anti-Racism Infoguide.
 This guide was created to provide resources on anti-racism.
 Many people within the Baton Rouge community are asking what can they do to not only condemn racism, but how to be anti-racist.
 Anti-racism is a notion built on taking action and being actively critical of racism in all forms (individual and institutional).
 Anti-racism work is direct and can sometimes feel uncomfortable because of this directness.
 However, racism is an issue that has caused lots of pain, discomfort, and anguish to those who cannot escape the harshly negative effects of it.
 Hopefully, the desire and willingness to cultivate a better society will give the readers of this guide the courage and motivation to work through any uncomfortable feelings.
 Please note: This guide is not exhaustive and doesn't include every resource out there, but it can be a good starting point!
-It will constantly be updated, so feel free to check back as often as you'd like.

 All of these databases (in dark blue) are available in the Digital Library.
 If you click on each database, it'll lead you to the correct site.
 You will need your East Baton Rouge Parish Library card to access these courses.
 If you have any questions about accessing these databases, please call 225-231-3750 or your preferred library's Reference Department.